Household Hazardous Waste Program

 Disclaimer

-The Waste Authority and Department of Water and Environmental Regulation do not own or operate the household hazardous waste facilities listed, or guarantee or accept any legal liability whatsoever arising from, or connected to, the reliability and completeness of the information provided above.
+The Waste Authority and Department of Water and Environmental Regulation do not own or operate the household hazardous waste facilities listed, nor guarantee or accept any legal liability whatsoever arising from, or connected to, the reliability and completeness of the information provided above.

-MWAC Project Coordinator
+HHW Project Coordinator

 Western Australian Local Government Association